mbounthavong/Decision-Analysis-in-R/README.md

 February 2016

-Credit for many of the R program go to these researchers.
+Credit for many of the R programs goes to these researchers.